birdandhike.com logo

 The Hike

-From the trailhead (Table 2, Waypoint 1), the route runs south from the west end of the parking area on a use-trail.
-Cross the highway carefully.
+From the trailhead (Table 1, Waypoint 01), the route runs south from the west end of the parking area on a use-trail.
+Visibility is reduced, so cross the highway carefully.

 Hamblin Mountain